weecology/retriever/docs/developer.rst

 1. **Run the tests**.
 Seriously, do it now.
 2. Update ``CHANGES.md`` with major updates since last release
 3. Run ``python version.py`` (this will update ``version.txt``)
-4. In the `master` branch update the version number and create a tag, run `bumpversion release`
+4. In the `main` branch update the version number and create a tag, run `bumpversion release`
 5. Push the release commit and the tag
 6. After the release, update the version to dev, run `bumpversion patch`

    ::

-       git push upstream master
+       git push upstream main
        git push upstream --tags

 Pypi